 Unless you want to prop up your solar panels on the ground every day, you’ll need to mount them to your van roof.
 And if you have a high top conversion van like ours, this may not be simple.

-For our solar setup, we went with the Renogy 400-watt starter kit with the 40A MPPT controller.
+For our solar setup, we went with Renogy’s 400-Watt Premium Solar Kit.
 This kit comes with just about everything you need except for the batteries, and for those we picked up a pair of VMAX 155ah deep cycle batteries.